Cost of Believing Words Over Evidence

 The Promise We Break to Ourselves

-This pattern doesn’t only live in our relationships with others.
+This pattern doesn’t just exist in our relationships with others.

 “I’ll start Monday.”